menu

 Demographics

-The citizens of Kistler are slightly less educated than the national average of 21.84% for the average city or town: 15.56% of adults in Kistler have a bachelor's degree or advanced degree
+The percentage of adults in Kistler with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.56% of adults in Kistler have a bachelor's degree or advanced degree.

 Kistler is a very ethnically-diverse town.
 The people who call Kistler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kistler residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kistler include African, English, Irish, Yugoslavian, and Other West Indian.